 Fee and Application.
-A taxpayer that engages in an activity that qualifies for an Article 3A credit, other than the credit for contributions to a development zone project, must pay a \$500 fee for each Article 3A credit it intends to claim if the activity that qualifies for the credit occurred at an establishment in a tier 3, 4, or 5 area.
+A taxpayer that engages in an activity that qualifies for an Article 3A credit, other than the credit for contributions to a development zone project or an agrarian growth zone, must pay a \$500 fee for each Article 3A credit it intends to claim if the activity that qualifies for the credit occurred at an establishment in a Tier 3, 4, or 5 area.
 The maximum fee is \$1,500 per year.
-The fee does not apply to an activity occurring at an establishment that is in a tier 1 or 2 area or in a development zone.
+The fee does not apply to an activity occurring at an establishment that is in a Tier 1 or 2 area, in a development zone, or in an agrarian growth zone.
 If the activity is conducted by a pass-through entity, the pass-through entity, not its owners to which the credit is allocated, is subject to the fee.